shamim2883/front-end-pm/readme.txt

 == Changelog ==

+= 10.1.2 =

+* Admin can edit Messages and Announcements.
+* mgs_id can be passed when insert message.
+* fep_filter_message_query_sql added
+* message query orderby can be empty to remove orderby.
+* we can now get only count from FEP_Message_Query
+* FIX: if first_last_name or last_first_name used for name then empty name also returned true.
+* FIX: Memory leaks

 = 10.1.1 =

 * Breaking changes, If you have custom code or template changes for this plugin, make sure they are compatible with current version.